atbcb/ICTTestingBaseline/docs/03FocusOrder.md

 Accessibility Requirements
 --------------------------
--   [WCAG SC 2.4.3 Focus Order](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-order.html) -- If a \[content\] can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.
+-   [WCAG SC 2.4.3 Focus Order](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-order.html) -- If \[content\] can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.
 -   [WCAG SC 3.2.1 On Focus](http://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html) -- When any component receives focus, it does not initiate a change of context.

 Test Method Rationale